 It should be determined whether any features of the OREI, including auxiliary platforms outside the main generator site, mooring and anchoring systems, inter-device and export cabling, could pose any type of difficulty or danger to vessels underway, performing normal operations, including fishing, anchoring and emergency response.
 Such dangers would include air clearances of wind turbine blades above the sea surface, changes to charted depth due to tidal turbines, the burial depth of cabling, lateral movement of floating wind turbines etc.

-Recommended minimum safe (air) clearances between sea level conditions at mean high water springs (MHWS) and wind turbine rotors or auxiliary platforms stipulate that they should be suitable for the vessels types identified in the traffic survey but not less than 22 metres, unless developers are able to offer evidence that risks to any vessel type with air drafts greater than the requested minimum air drafts being provided are minimised.
-Depths, clearances and similar features of other OREI types which might affect marine safety should be determined on a case-by-case basis.
+Recommended minimum safe (air) clearances between sea level conditions at mean high water springs (MHWS) and rotor blades on fixed foundation wind turbines, or auxiliary platforms, stipulate that they should be suitable for the vessels types identified in the traffic survey but not less than 22 metres, unless developers are able to offer evidence that risks to any vessel type with air drafts greater than the requested minimum air drafts being provided are minimised.
+Depths, clearances and similar features of other OREI types which might affect marine safety should be determined on a case-by-case basis, for example, floating foundation wind turbines must allow for the degrees of motion: pitch, roll, yaw, heave, surge and sway.

 There is no standard clearance figure that can be used to establish the safe clearance over underwater turbine devices.
 Rather, developers will need to demonstrate an evidence based, case-by-case approach which will include dynamic draught modelling in relation to charted water depth to ascertain the safe clearance over a device.
 The following approach should be adopted: